Luvia

 Luvia is a former municipality of Finland.
 It was merged to Eurajoki on 1 January 2017.

 It was located in the province of Western Finland, part of the Satakunta region.
 The municipality covered an area of 861.20 km2 of which 692.07 km2 was water.

 The dominant municipal language was Finnish.

+Villages

+Prior to its consolidation into Eurajoki in 2017, Luvia consisted of the following villages: